academic-moodle-cooperation/moodle-blocks_semester_sortierung/README.md

 The module will also feature a "My favourites" area, for which courses from different semesters can be selected and they will then be listed at the top of the favourites area.

+**WARNING: This plugin is deprecated.** The last maintained version of the Plugin will be for Moodle 3.9.
+After 3.9 we won’t maintain the plugin any further.
+The reason behind that is that now you can achieve similar functionality using the core Course Overview Block and its new filtering capabilities.

+For further information on how to use moodle core features check the course overview functionality and the filter options.

 Example
 -------